Loading...

 Some investors are choosing areas where dwellings are predominantly occupied by owners rather than renters.
 This layer will describe how many owners and renters are living there.
 Covers all states.

-ATTRIBUTION: © Australian Bureau of Statistics (JUL 2021) CENSUS 2016.
+ATTRIBUTION: © Australian Bureau of Statistics (MAY 2024) CENSUS 2021.
 Table G33.
 Columns: O_OR_Total, O_MTG_Total, R_Tot_Total

 Income